-To gather costumes for 20,000 extras, the costume designer took out advertisements seeking clothes.
-As economic conditions were poor in Poland, many people were eager to sell clothing they still owned from the 1930s and '40s.
+To gather costumes for twenty thousand extras, the costume designer took out advertisements seeking clothes.
+As economic conditions were poor in Poland, many people were eager to sell clothing they still owned from the 1930s and 1940s.

 The original missing list of Schindler's Jews was found in a suitcase together with his written legacy hidden in the attic of Schindler's flat in Hildesheim in 1999.
 Oskar Schindler stayed there during the last few months before his death in 1974.

-Director Steven Spielberg was able to get permission to film inside Auschwitz, but chose not to out of respect for the victims, so the scenes of the death camp were actually filmed outside the gates on a set constructed in a mirror image of the real location on the other side.
+Steven Spielberg was able to get permission to film inside Auschwitz, but chose not to, out of respect for the victims, so the scenes of the death camp were filmed outside the gates on a set constructed in a mirror image of the real location on the other side.

 Steven Spielberg's resolve to make the film became complete when studio executives asked him why he didn't simply make a donation of some sort rather than wasting everyone's time and money on a depressing film.

 When Steven Spielberg returned to Cal State Long Beach to earn his BA thirty-four years after dropping out, his film professor accepted this movie in place of the short student film normally required to pass the class.
 This movie had already won Spielberg Golden Globes and Oscars for Best Director and Best Picture.